philiporlando/fgdb_to_gpkg/README.md

 # See help(fgdb_to_gpkg) for more details
 ```

-### Testing
+## Testing

-Unit tests can be performed using the following command:
+Unit tests can be performed by the developers of this package using the following command:

 ```
 pipenv run pytest tests